tonaku47/msac-lab6/exercise06.md

         git status

 10. Which of the steps could be omitted?
+        1. verify the file using a command `git status`
+        2. Omitting a stage when I can create some git functions to handle the files and repository.
 11. Why might it be a bad idea to omit them?
+        1. Because its reason for readability and keep it simple when we want to verify the `git log` or `git status` to see the workflow.

 12. Repeat the above steps to add a new file with the name `vegetables.txt`

 13. Create a subdirectory named `equipment` and a new file named `appliances.txt` in that subdirectory